bal-tips/BallerinaExamples/4_statements/405_while/40501_while_array/index.md

     - array handling
     - JSON array
 weight: 40501
-ballerina_feature: [iterate]
-ballerina_lang: [while]
-ballerina_type: [list, json]
+tags:
+    - "while"
+    - "loop"
+    - "array"
+    - "JSON array"
+categories:
+    - "Iteration"
+series:
+    - Methods of Iteration
+    - Working with Arrays
 date: 2023-07-31
 ---

-In this tutorial, we will demonstrate how to use a while loop to iterate through arrays in Ballerina.
-We'll use an integer array and a JSON array for this example and explain each line of code to ensure you understand how the while loop works.
+In this tutorial, we'll explore how to use a `while` loop to iterate over integer and JSON arrays in Ballerina.
+Each line of code will be explained to help you grasp the concept.

 <!--more-->

-## Example
+Below is the full code for this demonstration.
+For detailed explanations of each line, refer to <span class="text-info"><i class="far fa-lightbulb"></i> Tips</span>.

 {{< example >}}

-## Running the Example
+#### Running the Example

 To run this example on your local machine, follow these steps: